codetriage-readme-bot/Ursa/README.md

 Unified Research Support Assistant

 Ursa is an educational tool developed to improve the quality of research, and make the process more manageable.
-By unifying various components of the research process, and automating standard tasks, we can provide researchers with a structure and streamlined experience.
+By unifying various components of the research process, and automating standard tasks, we can provide researchers with a structured and streamlined experience.
 Ursa will expand over time to continually provide researchers with new and innovative tools.

 # Building Ursa